 If you’re ready to tackle the application for U.S. citizenship by yourself, go to the website for U.S. Citizenship and Immigration Services (USCIS) at www.uscis.gov/n-400/ to download Form N-400 and the filing instructions.

 If you want some extra support and the reassurance that you’re doing everything correctly, CitizenPath.com provides a low-cost, online service to help you fill out the application for U.S. citizenship.
 It’s free to try, and costs hundreds less than a lawyer.
 You’ll get simple, step-by-step instructions for the application.
 When you complete the Form N-400, you’ll receive the neatly prepared official Form N-400 that’s ready to sign.
 You’ll also get some simplified filing instructions so you know what to include with your application and where to mail it.
-Try it now.
+Get started for free.

 Part 1: Information About Your Eligibility